 - Upside gets me cash back, and the front-seat kid can compare gas prices to pick the best gas station.

-- Even the youngest kid can upload receipts on Fetch to get Mom points to exchange for gift cards.
+- Even the youngest kid can upload receipts on Fetch or the Upside app to get points to exchange for gift cards.

 - Figure out which hotel loyalty programs gets you the fastest free stay.